samar0000078/apna-samar/README.md

 # apna-samar
-this is  my first git respository.
+This is  my first git respository.
+Author - Samar